 A cosmic mother watching through a spray of stars,”

-- Tracy Smith, from her poem, “My God, It’s Full of Stars”
+- Tracy Smith, from “My God, It’s Full of Stars”

 My paintings can now be found in the the charming shop of the Mt.
 Airy Art Garage at 6622 Germantown Ave in the Mt.
 Airy neighborhood of Philadelphia.
 If

 you stop in, I guarantee you will meet the nicest people and see fabulous